puppetlabs/puppetlabs-satellite_pe_tools/README.md

 ## Debugging

-In addition to looking through the usual reports in the Puppet Enterprise Console, also review the Satellite API log and the Puppetserver log.
+In addition to looking through the usual reports in the Puppet Enterprise console, also review the Satellite API log and the Puppet server log.

 The Satellite API log file is located at `/var/log/httpd/foreman-ssl_access_ssl.log` on your Satellite server.